gadael/gadael-documentation/docs/en/002-admin-guide.md

 ---

 Administrators are the people who can access the entire configuration.
-This documentation describes the management of rights, regimes, agendas, users, exports and the creation of absences instead of users.
+This documentation describes the management of rights, collections, calendars, users, exports and the creation of absences in place of users.

 <!-- more -->